 Travers, Howard Martin Otto 1886 - 1948

-Howard Martin Otto Travers [also known as H.M.
+Howard Martin Otho Travers [also known as H.M.
 Travers, H.M.O.
 Travers, Howard Martin Otho Travers and Martin Travers] was born in Margate, Kent, England on 19 February 1886.
 From 1904 to 1908 he studied architecture, design, stained glass and calligraphy, at the Royal College of Art in London where he was taught by Arthur Beresford Pite (1861-1934), Edward Johnston (1872-1944), Christopher Whall (1849-1924), and William Richard Lethaby (1857-1931).
 After graduating from the RCA with a Diploma in Architecture in 1908, he was employed for a period as an assistant to Pite and then to Ninian Comper (1864-1960).
 He subsequently worked as a stained glass designer, decorative artist, architect, illustrator and painter.

 In 1912 he set up his own practice and although he designed some buildings, he never formally registered as an architect.